Skip to main content

 • Verification status field (unverified / verified / disputed).

-• Linked entities, events, sources — explorable in the per-dataset graph view, mappable in the map view, sortable in the table view.
+• Linked entities, events, sources — explorable in the product surface that owns the foundation.

 RoadmapOpen questions we're still working on.